 Government agencies need to stop these breaches by strengthening key and certificate security.
 They need to know where their keys and certificates live, who owns them, and which ones are trusted (and which ones aren’t).

 The good news is Venafi can help.
 We already protect the keys and certificates of over 260 of the Global 5000.
-Even as government agencies work to scope and secure budget for major security updates, Venafi can help them protect the foundation of their cybersecurity—keys and certificates.
+Even as government agencies work to scope and secure budget for major security updates, Venafi can help them manage machine identities to protect the foundation of their cybersecurity.